 There are wide ramps leading to the main entrance of the station building.
 The door to the information office (see above) is also widened.

-For details and advice on disabled services on the trains and buying train tickets as a disabled traveller, see our page on disabled services at Sants station.
+For details and advice on services for people with a disability on the trains and buying train tickets as a traveller with a disability, see our page on services for people with a disability at Sants station.
 The information here is about a different, however, the advice in relation to buying train tickets is still relevant at França station.

 Prices for the car park at França station: